floooh/floooh.github.io/_drafts/2025-08-17-sokol-gfx-view-update.md

 Before moving on to the other view types, a little interlude about lifetimes and resource states:

-If you're coming from 3D APIs with ref-counted lifetime management like D3D Metal you might be tempted to 'release' the image object right after creating its view object since the image object handle isn't really needed anymore (but is kept alive by the 3D API because the view bumped the refcount of the parent resource):
+If you're coming from 3D APIs with ref-counted lifetime management like D3D, WebGPU or Metal you might be tempted to 'release' the image object right after creating its view object since the image object handle isn't really needed anymore:

 ```c
 sg_image img = sg_make_image(&(sg_image_desc){